EricMTodd/tic-tac-toe/README.md

 - Revise and refactor
 - Style app to look like a chalkboard
 - Handle spacing of elements entirely with css
+- Create contextual text queues for players, Red for player 1 or X, and blue for player 2 or O

 ## UX Flow